 - Panic attacks extending over a month with the first particularly terrifying

 - The memory of the awfulness of that first depression

 - Discovery as a teenager that for many years previously her much loved father had been conducting a clandestine affair

-I clear trauma in around 70% of the clients I see
+I clear trauma in around 70% of the clients I see, using Rewind

-Because I want to let you into a little secret – it is that around 75% of the clients I see, whether it for help with depression, anxieties of all kinds, addictions, diagnoses of personality disorder and so on or just having issues that need dealing with, will require me to clear the trauma of some kind lurking somewhere in their past.
+I want to let you into a little secret.
+It is that around 75% of the clients I see, whether it for help with depression, anxieties of all kinds, addictions, diagnoses of personality disorder and so on or just having issues that need dealing with, will require me to clear the trauma of some kind lurking somewhere in their past.

-And so the knowledge that I can use Rewind to clear trauma (or traumas) and that Rewind “works” nearly every time – well I think that is pretty amazing.
-OK I am experienced with Rewind now and can deal with ab-reactions and complications and also if my client does not have a very good visual memory.
-But knowing that this tool is there if I need it and that it will play a part in the recovery of up to three-quarters of my clients (and I would guess for other Human Givens practitioners too) – well, that is an enormous comfort.
+I can use Rewind to clear trauma (or traumas) and Rewind will “work” nearly every time.
+I think that is pretty amazing.
+OK I am experienced with Rewind now and can deal with ab-reactions and complications.
+And also if my client does not have a very good visual memory.
+But knowing that this tool is there if I need it and that it will play a part in the recovery of up to three-quarters of my clients.
+And I would guess that is so for other Human Givens practitioners too.
+Well, that is an enormous comfort.

 It will be enough to make you mentally ill

 It also makes you wonder how therapists who purport to help with the mental problems of their clients manage to do so in the absence of any means to de-traumatise – which of course is the situation for most counsellors, Cognitive Behavioural Therapists and psychiatrists.
 Probably like doctors before the discovery of antibiotics – i.e not very well.